 Inspections and maintenance

-Our stormwater network is made up of pipes, manholes, pump stations, open waterways, sumps and sump leads, kerb outlets, wetlands, overland flow paths, public soak pits, bridges, culverts and swales.
+Our stormwater network is made up of 216 kilometres of stormwater pipes, 3,029 service lines, 18 pump stations, and lots of manholes, open waterways, sumps and sump leads, kerb outlets, wetlands, overland flow paths, public soak pits, bridges, culverts and swales.
 Ponds, private pipes, private soak pits, gutters and down pipes, and storage devices also form part of the wider stormwater network.

 Streams and open drains

 We need resource consents from Greater Wellington Regional Council (GWRC) to extract gravel and sediments from streambeds.
-We plan to apply to GWRC for a Global open waterway maintenance consent in 2021/22, to replace the current range of short-term maintenance consents.
+We applied for a Global open waterway maintenance consent in 2023.

 Pipes and manholes